 How do you sharpen a ceramic knife?

 As I said above, ceramic knives can go for years without needing to be sharpened.

-When they do dull, they do so different to steel blades.
+In terms of ceramic vs steel knives, when ceramics eventually dull, they do so differently to steel blades.
 In ceramic knife blades, microchips form on along the edge and these require special treatment to remove.

-Most manufacturers recommend sending them to professionals.
+Most manufacturers recommend sending ceramic knives to professionals for sharpening.
 Brands like Kyocera offer free lifetime sharpening (though you may need to pay for transport costs).

-However, you can sharpen them yourself with a diamond coated knife sharpener.
+- But if you want to sharpen them yourself, you need to use a diamond coated knife sharpener.

 An electric ceramic knife sharpener like this one has a 2-stage diamond sharpening wheel, designed for ceramic kitchen knives.
 Electric sharpeners are faster and simpler to use.
 They can also remove the small blade chips.